gree-gorey/geoip-exporter/README.md

 locates remote IP-address and exposes metrics to Prometheus via `/metrics` endpoint.

-**Changed https://freegeoip.net/ for https://freegeoip.live/.
-Please be aware that it has hour limit of 10K requests**
+**Changed https://freegeoip.net/ to https://freegeoip.live/.
+Please be aware that API has a limit of 10K requests per hour**

 Example visualization using Grafana: